-My research focuses on the understanding of the relationships between digital technologies and the Self.
-I unlock new forms of storytelling around concepts of Co-presence, Corporeality, Spatiality and Interactivity with technology, to perceiving and experiencing our mutual belonging.
-I explore how to escape the power of rationality, as in Dali's paintings, to experience the human condition and the uncanny.
-I create digital twins linked to their real counterparts, who morph as the music story progresses.
+Climent's research focuses on the understanding of the relationships between digital technologies and the Self.
+His methods unlock new forms of storytelling around concepts of Co-presence, Corporeality, Spatiality and Interactivity with technology, to perceiving and experiencing our mutual belonging.
+He also explores how to escape the power of rationality, as in Dali's paintings, to experience the human condition and the uncanny.
+Ricardo creates digital twins linked to their real counterparts, who morph as the music story progresses.

-At NOVARS, I built a culture of return-and-collaborate after postgraduates leave.
-This prevents our collective research to lead to unfulfilled cycles.
-In 2007, we started with research on Spatial Audio, to embark on new ecosystems focused on Interactive game-audio in 2008, audification in 2009, locative-audio in 2011, analogue synthesis in 2016 and social entrepreneurship in 2018.
-Do you want to be part of our new chapter?
+At NOVARS, he built a culture of return-and-collaborate after postgraduates leave.
+This prevents collective research to lead to unfulfilled cycles.
+In 2007, NOVARS started with research on Spatial Audio, to embark on new ecosystems focused on Interactive game-audio in 2008, audification in 2009, locative-audio in 2011, analogue synthesis in 2016 and social entrepreneurship in 2018.

 Sample of research work - Duel of Strings for violin and live game-audio

-As a result, I have supervised cross-disciplinary portfolios in musical composition and molecular chemistry, DNA/RNA, state-space physical models, biometrics, visual anthropology and IoT, to mention a few.
-My dual background in music and economic sciences has clearly paid off to lead PhD journeys to a good port and to identify and seduce the right scientific co-supervisors to become involved.
+As a result, Climent has supervised cross-disciplinary PhD portfolios in musical composition combined with all kinds; i.e. music and molecular chemistry, DNA/RNA, state-space physical models, biometrics, visual anthropology and IoT, to mention a few.
+His dual background in music and economic sciences has clearly paid off to lead PhD journeys to a good port and to identify and seduce the right scientific co-supervisors to become involved, another transferrable skill to entrepreneurship.